LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

         ...
 ```
 Classes with the ABC metaclass aren't meant to be instantiated by themselves.
 Instead they serve as interfaces to inherit from them.
-And they enforce to
+They enforce to
 every children to follow that interface

 ```python